 How to make fried cabbage and bacon.
 Expect perfectly crisp-tender texture and a lot of flavor.

-Fried Cabbage and Bacon – A Classic Partnership
+Frying Cabbage with Bacon – A Classic Partnership

 Cabbage and bacon have a natural affinity for each other.
 With the exception of salt and vinegar bacon may be the most compatible addition to any recipe involving white or green cabbage.
 The umami and smoky notes it adds create a delicious combination.

 Cabbage.
 For best results use white, green or red cabbage, not savoy or napa.
-Quarter the cabbage, then core it and slice it thin.
+Quarter the cabbage, then core it and discard the stem and slice it thin.

 Other.
 A yellow or a sweet onion for savory notes; brown sugar and sherry or apple cider vinegar for sweetness and acidity; caraway seed for its unique nuttiness.
-Be prepared to season generously with coarse salt, cabbage can take it on easily.
+Be prepared to season generously with black pepper and coarse salt, cabbage can take them on easily.
+A pinch or two of the spices listed below can add to the flavors.

-TIP: Spices, herbs and aromatics complementary to cabbage include paprika, black or white pepper, red pepper flakes, bay leaf, juniper berrries, cumin, savory, thyme, parsley, black mustard seeds, dill and garlic among others.
+TIP: Spices, herbs and aromatics complementary to cabbage include paprika, black or white pepper, red pepper flakes, cayenne pepper, bay leaf, juniper berrries, cumin, onion powder, garlic powder or minced garlic, savory, thyme, parsley, black mustard seeds and dill among others.
 If caraway seed is not your thing, substitute with one of these or a combination, to taste.
 Or if you really like caraway you can always add a bit more (a mixture of ground and whole seeds works well).

 Prep.
 Before you begin cooking be sure that all your ingredients are prepared for the recipe’s requirements – onions and cabbage are thinly sliced, the bacon is cut into strips, the brown sugar has been dissolved into the vinegar.

-Process.
-The fat the bacon renders is the foundation of the flavor profile for the dish, but is usually too much.
+Cook the bacon.
+Crisp up the bacon in a large skillet or Dutch oven.
+Place it onto paper towel-lined plate to absorb the drippings.
+The fat it renders is the foundation of the flavor as the cabbage cooks, but is usually too much.
 This is especially true if you choose to increase the specified amount.
 You will have to remove most of it from the pot or pan, but leave enough to cook the onion and reserve some to cook the shredded cabbage itself.
-Any excess you can discard or save for another recipe (skillet seared scalloped potatoes for example).

 TIP: To amplify the overall taste you can use a flavorful lager like dopplebock instead of water while cooking the onions or substitute with chicken or beef stock.